xiaory9512/RUST_Survey/README.md

    Louka, Antonis, Antreas Dionysiou, and Elias Athanasopoulos.
 (2024), *Proceedings of the 17th European Workshop on Systems Security, pp. 8-14.

 2. **[`Crabtree: Rust API Test Synthesis Guided by Coverage and Type`](https://doi.org/10.5281/zenodo.13626235)**
-   Louka, Antonis, Antreas Dionysiou, and Elias Athanasopoulos.
+   Takashima, Yoshiki, Chanhee Cho, Ruben Martins, Limin Jia, and Corina S. Păsăreanu.
 (2024), *Proceedings of the ACM on Programming Languages 8, no. OOPSLA2 (2024): 618-647.

 ---